Cognitive Assessment (Component 3) – Pain Management – Anesthesiology: Cognitive Assessment

 |IX.
 Osteopathic Principles & Methods||

-If a physician is unsuccessful or their certification expires or has expired a physician’s re-entering the certification process within three (3) years of expiration or inactivation of their certification may re-enter the process by sufficing any outstanding OCC requirements not fulfilled when the certification became inactive.
+A physician may re-enter the process by completing any outstanding OCC requirements not fulfilled when the certification became inactive.
 The date of certification will be effective on the date that all requirements have been satisfied.

 Physicians wishing to re-enter the certification process three (3) or more years following the expiration or inactivation of their certification must take and pass at a minimum the primary written certification examination or other applicable examination(s) as determined by the respective board and immediately begin the OCC process through participation in a Component 4 activity.
 Specialty certifying boards may also require additional examination and remedial activities such as training or CME.